OFCCP’s New Sex Discrimination Guidelines: Everything You Always Wanted to Know but Were Afraid to Ask

 July 19, 2016

-Bloomberg BNA Webinar, US
+Bloomberg BNA Webinar

 Partner Brian D. Barger and Counsel Robert F. Holland provided a complete overview of new Sex Discrimination Guidelines published by the Office of Federal Contract Compliance Programs (OFCCP) in this webinar.